David Long Jr. (linebacker): Professional career

-Tennessee Titans
+Tennessee Titans (first stint)

-Long was drafted by the Tennessee Titans in the sixth round (188th overall) of the 2019 NFL Draft.
+Long was selected by the Tennessee Titans in the sixth round (188th overall) of the 2019 NFL draft.
 During Week 10 against the Kansas City Chiefs, Long forced a fumble off running back Damien Williams which was recovered by teammate Rashaan Evans for a 53-yard touchdown in the 35–32 win.
+He finished his rookie season with 15 tackles as a backup linebacker and special teamer.

-Long was placed on the reserve/COVID-19 list by the team on November 16, 2020, and activated on November 28.
+Long played 14 games during the 2020 season, making five starts at the end of the season, recording 54 tackles and a forced fumble.
+He was placed on the reserve/COVID-19 list by the team on November 16, 2020, and activated on November 28.

-Long entered the 2022 season as the starting linebacker for the Titans.
+Long entered the 2021 season as the starting linebacker for the Titans, playing only 10 games due to injuries.
+He recorded 75 tackles and two interceptions.

+Long continued the 2022 season as a starter for the Titans.
 He suffered a hamstring injury in Week 13 and was placed on injured reserve on December 10, 2022.
+He finished the season with 86 tackles and two interceptions.

 Miami Dolphins

 On March 17, 2023, Long signed a two-year, $11 million contract with the Miami Dolphins.
+He started all 17 games for the Dolphins in the 2023 season, recording a career-high and team-leading 113 tackles.

+Long returned as a starter for six games in the 2024 season, but lost his starting job in Week 8, only playing on special teams for two more games before being released on November 13, 2024.
+He made 38 tackles during his season with the Dolphins.

+Detroit Lions

+On November 18, 2024, Long signed to the Detroit Lions practice squad.
+He was promoted to the active roster on November 27.
+Long played five games with the Lions during the 2024 season, making seven tackles and a fumble recovery.
+He was released on December 24.

+Tennessee Titans (second stint)

+On December 25, 2024, Long was claimed off waivers by the Tennessee Titans, set to return to the team that originally drafted him.
+However, he was waived the next day after a failed physical.

 NFL statistics

 Personal life

+Long is the son of David and Deon Long.
+He is one of 12 children.
 David’s father, David Sr., is a former professional boxer who went 12-5-2 as a heavyweight.
 He once fought future world champ Deontay Wilder.